 CFAs level 1 should connect CFA network, CFA society, spend hours on social media, and go to career fairs or simply upload your profile on Linkedin.
 There will surely be opportunities for you to reach CFA firms’ human resources.

-The above information includes 7 CFA level 1 jobs as well as some tips to find a good job after passing the CFA level 1 exam.
+Seven CFA level 1 jobs are listed above, along with advice on how to find a suitable career after taking the CFA level 1 exam.